tombusby/tombusby.github.io/_drafts/letsecnrypt-nginx-reverse-proxy-no-downtime.md

     server_name ssltest.busby.ninja; # replace this with your domain

     location / {
+        # Some of these might not be required for other services
+        # proxy_pass is the most important
         proxy_set_header Host $host;
         proxy_set_header X-Forwarded-Proto $scheme;
         proxy_set_header X-Forwarded-Port $server_port;